 About the GYA North-South Interdisciplinary Grant

-The GYA includes a diverse membership of scientists and scholars, in many disciplines, based in developed and developing countries.
+The GYA includes a diverse membership of scientists and scholars, in many disciplines, based in low/middle-income countries and high-income countries.
 This grant scheme was initiated in 2014, aiming to foster collaboration across the lines that often separate researchers and limit possibilities.
-Specifically, this scheme facilitates the development of small-scale, innovative, curiosity-driven, blue-sky, exploratory research pilots or prototypes that unite researchers in developed and developing countries and cross disciplinary boundaries.
+Specifically, this scheme facilitates the development of small-scale, innovative, curiosity-driven, blue-sky, exploratory research pilots or prototypes that unite researchers in low/middle-income countries and high-income countries and cross disciplinary boundaries.
 The North-South Interdisciplinary Grant is awarded annually.

 Current and past GYA North-South Interdisciplinary Grant projects: